navcoin/NavHub/content/projects/kauri/index.md

     feature3Txt="Kauri will be able to operate as a thin client, full node or a staking node either on your desktop, mobile or remotely from a Raspberry Pi." feature4Img="/images/icons/nav_blue-peertopeer-large.png"
     feature4Title="Kauri DAEx"
-    feature4Txt="Kauri will be like having a decentralised atomic exchange in your pocket.
+    feature4Txt="Kauri will be like having a Decentralised Atomic Exchange (DAEx) in your pocket.
 It enables safe peer 2 peer exchanges for any supported currency." feature5Img="/images/icons/nav_blue-merchants-large.png"
     feature5Title="NavDelta"
-    feature5Txt="Kauri will have a suite of merchant tools including a payment gateway that enables users to spend NAV at any business which accepts a Kauri supported currency." feature6Img="/images/icons/icon-network.png"
+    feature5Txt="Kauri will have a suite of merchant tools including a payment gateway that enables NAV to be spent at any business which accepts a Kauri supported currency." feature6Img="/images/icons/icon-network.png"
-    feature6Title="Nav Morph"
+    feature6Title="NavMorph"
     feature6Txt="A fusion of NavTech Private Payments and Kauri DAEx exchange technology to enable sending Kauri Wallet supported cryptocurrencies privately.">}}
     {{< left_image_section
         title="Kauri Version 1.0"